fltk/fltk/README.MSWindows.txt

 Windows has a flag that determines whether an application runs in the foreground with a console or in the background without a console.

-Use the "-mwindows" option to make your application run in the background and "-mconsole" to run in the foreground.
+If you're using gcc (i.e. MinGW or Cygwin), then use the linker option "-mwindows" to make your application run in the background and "-mconsole" to run in the foreground.
+Use fltk-config --ldflags to see appropriate linker flags, or use fltk-config --compile to compile a single source file.

+If you're using MS VC++, then you must set the linker option "/subsystem:windows" to create a "Windows" program (w/o console window), or set the linker option "/subsystem:console" for a console program, i.e. with a console window.
+These options are set differently in the FLTK project files, depending on whether you select a "Debug" or "Release" build.

+Other compilers and build systems may have different options.

 Keep in mind that a windows application cannot send output to stdout, even if you run it from an existing console